executablebooks/sphinx-book-theme/docs/launch.md

 (customize:launch)=
-# Add launch buttons for interactivity
+# Launch buttons for interactivity

 You can automatically add buttons that allow users to interact with your book's content.
 This is either by directing them to a BinderHub or JupyterHub